Midge Decter: Career

+Public Lectures

+In 1995, Decter delivered the ninth Erasmus Lecture, titled A Jew in Anti-Christian America, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In her address, Decter reflected on the cultural and moral landscape of late twentieth-century America, examining tensions between Jewish identity, secularism, and the country’s Christian heritage.
+The lecture was widely noted for its candid discussion of faith and public life from a Jewish perspective.

 Personal life

 Decter married her first husband, Moshe Decter, in 1948.
 Together, they had two children: Naomi and Rachel, who predeceased Decter in 2013.
 They divorced in 1954.
-Two years later, she married Norman Podhoretz, who went on to become editor of Commentary magazine.
+Two years later, she married Norman Podhoretz, a neoconservative, who went on to become editor of Commentary magazine.
 They remained married until her death.
 Together, they had two children: Ruthie Blum and John Podhoretz.

-Decter died on May 9, 2022, at her home in Manhattan.
+Decter lived most of her adult life in Manhattan.
+She died on May 9, 2022, at her home in Manhattan.
 She was 94 years old.